girishji/vimcomplete/README.md

 Each item returned by the LSP server has a type associated with it, which can be displayed on the popup menu.
 To customize , you need to use the option `customCompletionKinds` and set all custom kinds in the `completionKinds`.
-This table has all default LSP kinds:
+The following table has all default LSP kinds:

 Kind|Description
 ----|-----------